joaodorea/estudo/Front-end/angular.md

 ```

 ### Prefetching Data
-Prevents Display of a partial page
-Reuses code and imporves flow
+Retrive data before routing to the component, Prevents Display of a partial page, reuses code and imporves flow
 (wip)

-###
+### Child Routes

 ## Testing